 The hip belt is very wide and gives ample support.
 The load lifter straps allow for some fine adjustment.

-someone, who will ultimately be using this pack, had the following observations:
+Ms. A, who will ultimately be using this pack, had the following observations:

 - Initial fit was very comfortable.
 Hardly any weight felt on her shoulders.
 Hip belt distributes the weight nicely.

 - She enjoys the roll down pack top.
-Feels it keeps out the weather more vs the draw string top that is my preference.
+Feels it keeps out the weather more vs. the drawstring top that is my preference.

 - She did not care for the white pack fabric.
 She felt it would get dirty too easily.

 - She *loved* the large hip belt pockets